 See all problems of the 1996 Chrysler Concorde.

-The vehicle involved is a 1996 Chrysler Concorde.
 Engine check light came on after driving about 25 miles.
 Engine stopped and steam came out from reserve no steam from the water pump area.
 Dealer and Chrysler say car was driven with no coolant and that water pump had failed causing the engine to blow.
 Chrysler will not help.
 Cost of engine is $4500+ similar complaints on this problem appear on your site.
 Somehow, coolant is being lost through the engine and not by any visible signs such as dripping on the driveway. .
 Coolant was checked three days before.
 No leakage or drips on driveway.
 Chrysler will not help.
 Found several other similar problems on the NHTSA site.
 Cost of repair is $4500+.
-This problem occurred on Jan.
-2, 2000.

-The car was a 1996 Chrysler Concorde.
-The VIN of this Concorde is 2C3HD56F5T_.
 My car has been eating water pumps just about every 10,000 miles with didtressing regularity, starting with the original pump and now several other replacement units.
 There is either a design defect in hte pump, or there is something pecular to my engine that has not been discovered and corrected that keeps killing these pumps on a regular basis.
-This issue happened on 04/01/99.

-The vehicle was a 1996 Chrysler Concorde.
-The vehicle identification number (VIN) of the car was 2C3HD56T7T_.
 Front sway bar bushings cracked and was repaired previously.
 Rear sway bar bushing cracked causing a rattle in rear sway bar.
 Water pump was leaking and was replaced.
 The steering pump was leaking and was replaced.
-The failure date was Wednesday, March 10, 1999.

 |Problem Category||Number of Problems|